 Most people would agree that a diverse team is more likely to succeed than a homogenous one.
 But why would this be true?
 Isn't it counterintuitive to expect dissimilar individuals to perform with a single-minded purpose?
 Wouldn't a team of employees with comparable professional experiences and similar personalities function more smoothly?

-In fact, of the array of employment solutions that foster progress in the workplace, project diversity can be one of the strongest factors working in favor of business success.
+In fact, of all the ways to foster progress in the workplace, diversity can be one of the most effective.
 A team works best not when its members are identical, but when they are compatible, complementary and able to cooperate.
-That's why a group of people who think and work alike may ultimately fail, while a dream team of disparate individuals might be extremely successful.
+However talented, a group of people who think and work alike may ultimately fail, while a dream team of disparate individuals might be extremely successful.

 Most people think of a diverse team as one that blends races, ethnicities or cultural backgrounds.
 Though important, this is just one approach to creating an eclectic team.
-Managers can build the best teams by seeking diversity in a broad array of areas.
+Managers can build the best teams by seeking diversity in several areas.